idrice24/mns/README.md

 # MNS
-Click here to see the [Demo Live](https://localhost:8080/api/) for developers.
-Click here to seee the [Demo Live](https://idrice24.github.io/MNS/)  for client
+ For developers.
+Click here to see the [Demo Live](https://localhost:8080/api/) for client.
+Click here to seee the [Demo Live](https://idrice24.github.io/MNS/)

 # Coding
 ## Precondition